 Regulatory Framework – The Netherlands

 Based on the Dutch Electricity Act 1998, APX operates its Dutch electricity markets under an official designation of the Minister of Economic Affairs.
 The Office of Energy and Transport Regulation, part of the Authority for Consumers & Markets (ACM), regulates the energy industry and wholesale energy trading market.

 APX involvement in the Central Western European Market Coupling (CWE) and Cross Border Intraday trading is stipulated in the Dutch Grid Code, providing the framework in which APX operates the market coupling together with TenneT in the Netherlands.

 Regulatory Framework – United Kingdom

 In the UK, APX Commodities Ltd is regulated by the Financial Conduct Authority (FCA).
-APX Commodities Ltd conducts its business in respect of the APX Power UK markets in the capacity of Multilateral Trading Facility (MTF) operator.
+The trading services offered in the APX Power UK markets by APX Commodities Ltd are considered non-MTF business.